Just about every circular knitting pattern out there advises knitters to ensure the stitches aren't twisted before joining in the round to knit.

 Twisting the Stitches on Purpose

-Sometimes the twist can be used as a design feature, as in my fake Moebius Infinity Scarf, but usually, a twisted look is not what you want in your knitting projects.
+Sometimes the twist can be used as a design feature, as in this fake Moebius Infinity Scarf, but usually, a twisted look is not what you want in your knitting projects.
 (Called a fake Moebius because there's a real Moebius cast on developed by Cat Bordhi.)

 Another cute pattern that uses a purposeful twist is the Epiphany Twisted Cowl (PDF) from Cascade Yarns: